lbruges/codigo-facilito-concurrency/README.md

 All properties are optional and have a default value if not defined

 ### Sample Global properties:
-Create a new file named <b>application.properties</b> and add it to the out/production folder (if running from IDE), or to the same path that contains the compiled jar.
+Create a new file named <b>application.properties</b> and add it to the out/production folder (if running from IDE), or to the same path that contains the compiled jar.<br>
-<p>Define the following properties</p>
+Define the following properties:
 ```
 backtracker.printer.enabled=true
 backtracker.printer.output=FILE